Ave Maria (1953 film)

 Ave Maria is a 1953 West German drama film directed by Alfred Braun and starring Zarah Leander, Hans Stüwe and Marianne Hold.
-It was part of the post-war comeback of the Swedish-born Zeander who had been one of the biggest German stars of the Nazi era.
+It was part of the post-war comeback of Swedish-born Leander who had been one of the biggest German stars of the Nazi era.

 The film's sets were designed by the art directors Hans Ledersteger and Ernst Richter.
 It was made at the Bavaria Studios in Munich.
 Location filming took place in Hamburg, Finland and the Starnberger See.